 The chances are your website is not going to pass with flying colors because very often plugins like a Facebook like button throw errors.
 All you need to check is your side of things and reduce errors down to a minimum where you can.

 I do get clients come to me who have hundreds of errors and it really is a lot of noise that the search engines could do without.
+A good chunk of search engine optimization is about making pages search engine friendly and pages with buckets of HTML or CSS errors are not search engine friendly.

 However if your website is already getting a fair number of visitors and you know your code has errors you can look for clues as to which browsers struggle with your content.